 That’s a shame because the DL-125 chip is a smart choice in many cases – by limiting itself to those lower modes, it stays more consistently within the limits of the USB 2.0 bus, resulting in more consistent performance.

-So coinciding with the launch of Plugable’s DisplayLink DL-125 based products (UGA-125 and UGA-125-HUB), changes have been implemented to bring Linux roughly up to the level of Windows and Mac in this area for DisplayLink devices.
+So coinciding with the launch of Plugable’s DisplayLink DL-125 based products (UGA-125, changes have been implemented to bring Linux roughly up to the level of Windows and Mac in this area for DisplayLink devices.
 This also helps devices like the UD-160-A when running on monitors greater than its limit of 1920×1080.

 The kernel framebuffer driver udlfb has been enhanced to read the resolution limit from the firmware descriptors of the device, and adhere to it.